-The shallow groundwater monitoring program will use shallow groundwater wells spatially distributed within the AoR in near-surface groundwater aquifers, and one dedicated lowermost USDW monitoring well that will be drilled into the Pleasant Mills Formation (40 CFR 146.90 (d)).
-The top of the Pleasant Mills Formation is located at 291 feet below ground level at the project site and is considered the lowermost USDW based on nearby well data and reports from the Indiana Geological and Water Survey (Attachment 01: Narrative, 2024).
+The shallow groundwater monitoring program will use shallow utilization wells spatially distributed within the AoR in near-surface groundwater aquifers.
+A dedicated shallow USDW monitoring well (DRG MA1) will additionally be drilled into the Quaternary sediments including the Mahomet Aquifer which is the primary local source of drinking water (40 CFR 146.90 (d)).
 Baseline groundwater samples will be acquired from these wells to help characterize the variations in aqueous geochemistry within the AoR prior to the start of CO2 injection.

 Throughout the injection and PISC phases of the project, the results of the aqueous geochemistry will be compared to the baseline conditions for any indication of CO2 or injection zone fluid migration into the shallow groundwater aquifers.
-If indications of CO2 or injection zone fluid are found in the shallow groundwater aquifer, it will trigger the emergency response actions found in the Emergency and Remedial Response Plan (ERRP) (Attachment 09: Emergency and Remedial Response Plan, 2024).
+If indications of CO2 or injection zone fluid are found in the USDWs, it will trigger the emergency response actions found in the Emergency and Remedial Response Plan (ERRP) (Attachment 09: Emergency and Remedial Response Plan, 2024).